anupsavvy/Guides/django_rhel7_deployment.md

-Steps involved in putting django project into production:

-(These steps assume that the Python3 and pip3 has been already installed on the server)
+Steps involved in deploying Django App with Nginx Reverse proxy on RHEL 7

 If Python3 and pip3 not installed, do: